stgm/course-site/README.md

 This site serves courses that reside in a git repo consisting of mostly Markdown-formatted text files and any other source files that should be served to the students.

+Ruby 1.9 or later is required.
+Will still work on Rails 3.2, but 4.0 is imminent.

 How to install
 --------------